-During 2006 and up to the present time, there were transactions between Union Bank and Northern Neck State Bank and certain members of the Compensation Committee, or their associates, all consisting of extensions of credit by either bank in the ordinary course of its business.
+During 2007 and up to the present time, there were transactions by Union Bank and Trust Company and Northern Neck State Bank with certain members of the Compensation Committee, or their associates, all consisting of extensions of credit by either bank in the ordinary course of its business.
 Each transaction was made on substantially the same terms, including interest rates, collateral and repayment terms, as those prevailing at the time for comparable transactions with the general public.
 In the opinion of management, none of the transactions involves more than the normal risk of collectibility or presents other unfavorable features.